vishalicious213/one-off-resources/next-js.md

 </div>
 ```

-## STYLING 3 - ADD GLOBAL CSS IN `pages/_app.js`
+## STYLING OPTION 3 - ADD GLOBAL CSS IN `pages/_app.js`

-Global styles are loaded on every page from `pages/_app.js`. `App` is the top-level component common to all pages.
+* Global styles are loaded on every page from `pages/_app.js`.
+* `App` is the top-level component common to all pages.
 It can keep state when navigating between pages.

 To load [global CSS](https://nextjs.org/docs/basic-features/built-in-css-support#adding-a-global-stylesheet) files, create `pages/_app.js` like this and __restart the development server__ with `npm run dev`: